We can help you save on tickets, tours, and hotels. If you purchase through some of the links below, we may be compensated. Our editorial guidelines.

 More Warmth in Late Fall, Winter, and Early Spring

-Yes, bring the shorts and T-shirts, but you will need a sweater or two and long pants more during these months than during the remainder of the year.
+Yes, bring shorts and T-shirts, but you will need a sweater or two and long pants more during these months than during the remainder of the year.
 A light raincoat would also be advisable.

 Gear for the Sun, Beach, and Pools

-Swimwear is covered above, but if you’re wondering what to pack for San Diego that might help you at the beach, pool or in the sunshine, here’s what else you might need.
+Swimwear is covered above, but if you’re wondering what to pack for San Diego that might help you at the beach, pool, or in the sunshine, here’s what else you might need.

 Sunglasses

 Do not forget your sunglasses!
 You will wear them constantly in any season.
 I’ve recently become a fan of polarized lenses because I can see so much better around town with them.
+But they’re also helpful when you are kayaking or playing beach volleyball.

 Hats